Frequently Asked Questions

 How effective is PrEP?

-Very effective when taken as prescribed.
+PrEP is very effective when taken as prescribed.

-How quickly does PrEP start working?
+How long does it take for PrEP start working?

 How much does PrEP cost?